nephlm/gnosis2/docs/source/hero_creation/character_creation.md

 ```

-The heroes are talented individuals with a lot of potential
+The Heroes are talented individuals with a lot of potential
 at the least, and probably power.
 They could stay at home
 and work a cushy 9-to-5 and do well for themselves.